 Active attendance at school is required in order to progress toward graduation.
-Parents/guardians, and students who are at least 18, are required to provide a contact telephone number where they can be reached during the school day if they have not notified the school of the student's absence.
-If a student is going to be absent or tardy, he/ she should also notify his/her Anchor, Social Worker or Outreach Coordinator.
+If a student is going to be absent, he/ she should notify his/her Anchor, Social Worker or Outreach Coordinator.
 If students are unable to come to school, they are still able and expected to log into the Tracker and make academic progress.